 Unlike naturally-based paper or glass, plastic never truly goes away; it just breaks down into smaller pieces.
 That means that every piece of plastic you and I have ever used is still around today.
 The vast majority of the plastics in our seas come from our urban areas, from our streets.

 - Almost 90% of the marine debris found on Sydney’s beaches is plastic, mostly bottles, caps and straws.

 - Australians buy 600 million litres of bottled water a year.

 - We use 10 million plastic bags a day (that's 3.9 billion plastic bags a year)!

 This is a global problem, with a truly local solution.
 We can turn our plastic addiction around.
 Plastic packaging is a recent craze - a fast fix.
 It’s unnecessary, unsustainable and must become unacceptable.
 We must change our habits and break the deadly cycle.

 Marine debris - from our homes to their plates

 Plastic pollution travels easily from land to sea.
 It blows in from bins and garbage dumps, or flows through stormwater drains into our waterways and eventually the sea.
 Once in the ocean, it slowly breaks down into smaller and smaller pieces which are eaten by animals at the bottom of our food chains.

 Larger pieces of plastic floating at the surface are readily mistaken for food by seabirds and turtles, while plastic bags and fishing lines can wrap around marine life and kill them.
-Throughout the world, around one million seabirds and 100,000 marine mammals are killed every year by plastics, either entangled and strangled or choked and starved.
+Seabirds and marine mammals are killed every year by plastics, either entangled and strangled or choked and starved.